shinjiroy/model-checking-on-sdd/templates/formal-verification-log-template.md

 ❌ **PropertyName2**

 **Counterexample Description**:
-{Describe the scenario that violates the property in plain language}
+[Describe the scenario that violates the property in plain language]

 **Instance Details**:
-{Key details from the counterexample graph}
+[Key details from the counterexample graph]
 - Entity1: attribute = value
 - Entity2: attribute = value
 - Relationship: ...

 **Root Cause Analysis**:
-{Analysis of why this violation occurred}
+[Analysis of why this violation occurred]

 **Proposed Fix**:
-{Description of how to address the issue}
+[Description of how to address the issue]

 ### Actions Taken